About this site

 The software that runs this site is called richard.
 It's a free software project.
 You can find the code on GitHub at http://github.com/willkg/richard.

-The software that I use to work on the metadata and add it to pyvideo.org is called steve.
+The software that we use to work on the metadata and add it to pyvideo.org is called steve.
 It's also a free software project.
 You can find the code on GitHub at http://github.com/willkg/steve.
+Steve is very much an "in-progress" project and gets adjusted as our needs dictate.

 - Done!: Better feed support